dominikmi/K8s-homelab/kube-installation/README.md

 $ sudo chown $(id -u):$(id -g) $HOME/.kube/config
 ```

+Also, you may copy the *$HOME/.kube* to your home directory on the host system.
+Once you install the *kubectl* package on your host, you will be able to do all your work with the kubes remotely.

 Install CNI network pod on kmaster to the whole cluster:
  `$ kubectl apply -f "https://cloud.weave.works/k8s/net?k8s-version=$(kubectl version | base64 | tr -d '\n')"`